maartenpeels/Photographer/readme.md

 # Photographer

-Photographer is a web application that let's you share your photos/albums as a photorapher.
+Photographer is a web application that let's you share your photos/albums as a photographer.

 ## Official Documentation